(reading time: 1 hour, 26 minutes)

 “I’ve never met a man named Blad,” Wympona insisted.
 Her friend quietly set the rolled curtain back down.
 She stepped behind one they’d already installed and bent down, dipping her finger into the birds’ water bowl.
 She drew on the curtain with it, the damp marks clearly visible from the other side.
 She drew a simple house and then a smaller square a fair distance away.
 Wympona knew from the tall windows and rounded tops that the house was Filderbean’s compound.

-“This is us,” Tam-pam said, flicking the house from behind with a warbling sound.
+“This is us,” Tam-pam said, flicking the house from behind with a warble.
 She dragged her finger away from it until the bulge was under the distant square.
 “This is the water closets.”
 So far what she said was true.
 Filderbean was finicky when it came to bad smells, so the only relief chambers were on the far end of the grounds: a series of old stalls, pots, and holes surrounded by the ruin of a much older building.

 “I know where they are,” Wympona said with a roll of her eyes.
 “I go there several times a day, just as everyone else does.”